Paadd/Portfolio/README.md

 Firehoot.
 Personal business website, Used some ready made tools but some aspects I edited using script tech such as php/css/html and others as needed.
 Theme designs and configurations which are react based, I edited and customized for myself. www.firehoot.com

+ML_Cancer was a collaborative project which our team pulled a dataset and performed Machine Learning techniques for cancer diagnostics.

 UX_1 Built prototype for a project which was built as a senior citizen e-health app serving recommendations and stats for users to learn from.

 UX_2 Built protoype for an idea hub for business owners.
 Some aspects of the design was intended with flaws for a QA team to look at after and perform their analysis.